Gal-Gottlieb/Analysis-And-Visualization-Of-Video-Games-Sales/README.md

 The project goal is to help James, VP of Product Management at a technology company that plans to expand to the video games market.
 He aims to gain a comprehensive understanding of the video games market and areas he should focus on to determine whether or not to enter the market.

-James' persona profile is included in a Power Point file in the repository.
+* Mikes' persona profile is included in a PowerPoint file in the repository.

 During the project preparation, the following tools were used: